dannisun88/CV/content/authors/admin/_index.md

 ## Biography

-I am a PhD student in Tourism Management at Sun Yat-sen University, advised by Professor <a href="https://fba.um.edu.mo/faculty/anthonywong/" style="color: blue;"> IpKin Anthony Wong</a>. **Currently seeking job opportunities.
-Please feel free to contact me!**
+I am a PhD student in Tourism Management at Sun Yat-sen University, advised by Professor <a href="https://fba.um.edu.mo/faculty/anthonywong/" style="color: blue;"> IpKin Anthony Wong</a>.

 Research interests encompass a diverse range of topics, including destination cultural capital, post-postmodern authenticity, the aesthetic value of servicescape, the paradox of smart hotels, and the transformative potential of Generative AI (GAI) in the tourism industry.